Back to All Dart Rules

 - Shared Score: All team members work toward reducing the same 701 score.

-Strategy Tips
+701 Darts Strategy & Tips

 - Consistent Scoring: With a higher starting total, consistency becomes even more important.
 Focus on steady scoring rather than risky shots in the early stages.